-In fiscal 2006 and 2005, respectively, there were approximately 146,439 and 125,014 taxpayers' claims filed against Board of Assessors, for the incorrect determination of assessed valuation (certiorari proceedings) for the 2007 (May 1, 2006) and 2006 (May 1, 2005) assessment roll, respectively.
-During 2005, NIFA issued approximately \$238.1 million of bonds and during 2004, NIFA issued approximately \$194.7 million of bonds, on behalf of the County, to fund County tax certioraris judgments and settlements, bringing the total amount of bonds issued and outstanding by both the County and NIFA to approximately \$2.7 billion at December 31, 2006 and \$2.9 billion at December 31, 2005.
+In fiscal 2007 and 2006, respectively, there were approximately 140,397 and 146,439 taxpayers' claims filed against the Board of Assessors, for the incorrect determination of assessed valuation (certiorari proceedings) for the 2008 (May 1, 2007) and 2007 (May 1, 2006) assessment roll, respectively.
+The total amount of tax certiorari bonds issued and outstanding by both the County and NIFA was approximately \$1.3 billion at December 31, 2007 and \$1.4 billion at December 31, 2006.
 This amount has been included with serial bonds reported in the government-wide financial statement of net assets.
-An amount estimated for future settlements and judgments of \$137.2 million and \$131.0 million has also been recorded as a long-term liability in the government-wide financial statements of net assets at December 31, 2006 and 2005, respectively.
-In prior years, tax certiorari settlements were financed by the issuance of long-term debt or through BANs which are thereafter refinanced by bond issuances.
-Pursuant to NIFA enabling legislation, beginning in 2006, the County paid substantially all property tax refunds from operating funds.
-For the year ended December 31, 2006, tax certiorari expenditures were \$70.6 million and were substantially financed by operations.
-For the year ended December 31, 2005, tax certiorari payments were \$250.7 million and were substantially financed by \$238.1 million of NIFA bonds reported in the government-wide financial statement of net assets.
-The County utilized the benefit of NIFA's long-term financing by expediting the 2005 payments.
+An amount estimated for future settlements and judgments of \$101.8 million and \$137.2 million has also been recorded as a long-term liability in the government-wide financial statements of net assets at